 Practical preparation for nursery is supported by structured parent information, including a dedicated booklet and guidance for families applying for funded hours where eligible.
 Nursery fee details should be checked directly with the school, and families using government funding will want to confirm eligibility and the pattern of sessions early.

-Transition into Reception follows the Stoke-on-Trent local authority route for applications, so families should separate the child’s readiness work from the admin timetable.
-Reception applications for September 2026 open in early November 2025, with a mid-January 2026 deadline and offers in April 2026.
+Transition into Reception follows the Stoke-on-Trent local authority route for applications, so families should separate the child's readiness work from the admin timetable.
+Reception applications for September 2027 open on 1 November 2026, close on 15 January 2027, and offers are due on 16 April 2027.

 Quality of Education